Vern Rapp: Cincinnati Reds

-The Reds were only a half game back of first place with a 23–22 record, when things began to unravel.
+The 1984 Reds, managed by Rapp, were only a half game back of first place with a 23–22 record, when things began to unravel.
 On May 27 against the Chicago Cubs in Wrigley Field, Reds pitcher Mario Soto shoved third base umpire Steve Rippley for incorrectly calling a long foul ball down the left field line hit by Cubs third baseman Ron Cey a home run.
 After conferring, the umpires changed their decision and ruled it a foul ball.
 However, for shoving Rippley, Soto was ejected, prompting him to charge the field and attack Cubs coach Don Zimmer, which triggered a ten-minute bench-clearing brawl.

 The Reds won the game, completing a three-game sweep of the Cubs, and followed that with a two-game sweep of the Pittsburgh Pirates.
-The next day, National League president Chub Feeney suspended Soto five games for the incident on the 27th.
+The next day, National League president Chub Feeney suspended Soto five games for the incident on May 27.

-The Reds lost fourteen of their next seventeen, and had fallen ten games back of the San Diego Padres when a second incident involving Soto occurred on June 16.
+The Reds lost fourteen of their next seventeen games, and had fallen ten games back of the San Diego Padres when a second incident involving Soto occurred on June 16.
 Leading off the fifth inning, Soto threw several brushback pitches at Atlanta Braves slugger Claudell Washington, who had homered in his last at-bat.
 Washington tossed his bat in the direction of Soto, appeared to go out to retrieve it, but instead walked toward the mound.
 Umpire Lanny Harris attempted to restrain Washington, but was thrown to the ground.
 Soto used the distraction to punch Washington.
 Several of Washington's teammates attempted to hold Washington to the ground.
 While they were doing that, Soto fired the baseball into the crowd of players, striking Braves coach Joe Pignatano.
 He was suspended three games for this incident; Washington received a five-game suspension for shoving Lanny Harris.

 Following an 8–19 month of July, the Reds began maneuvering to replace Rapp.
 On August 15, 1984, Cincinnati reacquired veteran Pete Rose, who had been playing for the Montreal Expos at the time, and immediately fired Rapp so Rose could become a player-manager.

-Rapp's career MLB managerial record was 140 wins in 300 games, for a winning percentage of .467.
+Rapp's career major league managerial record was 140 wins in 300 games, for a winning percentage of .467.